This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 I do not recommend supplementing with borax because it’s very hard to regulate the dose, and you don’t want to overdo it.
 Use a high-quality boron supplement instead.

 For external use, you should use the same precautions (gloves, dust mask or bandana) with borax that they would use around any dusty substance, like washing soda, bentonite clay, diatomaceous earth, or powdered soap.
 (Heck, even flour or powdered sugar would be irritating if inhaled!)

 In sum, borax is wholly natural and has no inherently toxic ingredients.
 It doesn’t cause cancer, accumulate in the body or in nature, or absorb through the skin.

-Because the dose makes the poison, borax is not harmful to the body or the environment with normal usage any more than salt or baking soda is.
+Because the dose makes the poison, borax is not harmful to the body or the environment with normal, external usage any more than salt or baking soda is.
 In fact, the largest borax (borate) mine in the world—found in Boron, California—is considered to be one of the most ecologically sound and environmentally sustainable mines in the United States.